ListenFirstMedia/lf-cli/README.md

 -   `startOfNMonthsAgo(n)`
 -   `endOfNMonthsAgo(n)`

 To call one of the functions that takes a parameter, exclude the parenthesis. e.g. `{{nDaysAgo n}}`.
-More information on helpers can be found [here](https://handlebarsjs.com/guide/expressions.html#helpers).

 _Example Usage:_